erwstout/ginger/readme.md

 ### Element Sizing ###
 Adding a class of `stretch` to your column will allow that element to stretch to the height of its siblings.

+### Visibility Classes ###
+There are two visibility classes to help you hide or show elements for desktop/mobile.

+* `only-mobile` - show the element only on mobile
+* `only-desktop` - show the element only on desktop

 ## Adjusting Default Settings ##
 Adjusting the settings for Ginger allows you to customize the max-width of rows,